navuxneeth/UngapSRT/README.md

 4. Adjust the "MAX GAP TO MERGE" slider to your preference.

 5. Click the "DOWNLOAD" button for each processed file.
-Voilà!

 ## Code Deep Dive